Now Accepting Winter 2016 Applications!

 All credits earned through dual enrollment classes will be part of your official GRCC college transcript.

-Please download the dual enrollment brochure and read the information below for admission criterea, how to apply, and information sessions for students and parents.
+Please download the Dual Enrollment brochure and read the information below for admission criteria, how to apply, and information sessions for students and parents.